The Extraction Plan

 The Extraction plan is where you tell bob what to extract from a web page

-As we already saw, the most simple extraction plan is a JQuery Selector that is evaluated on the page.
-The extracted value is the text value of the first matching element.
+As we already saw, the most simple extraction plan is a CSS selector (opens new window) that is evaluated on the page.
+The extracted value is by default the text value of the first matching element.

 bob.work(